Broken or knocked out tooth

 When to Contact a Medical Professional

 Call your dentist right away when a tooth is broken or knocked out.
-If you can find the tooth, bring it with you to your visit with the dentist.
+If you can find the tooth, bring it with you to the dentist.
+Follow the steps in the First Aid section above.

 If you cannot close your upper and lower teeth together, your jaw may be broken.
-This requires immediate medical help at a dentist or hospital.
+This requires medical help right away at a dentist's office or hospital.

 - Wear a mouth guard when playing any contact sport.